FudaWiki/fudawiki-files/hanafuda.md

 Since most [Kabufuda](/en/kabufuda) games use only the numbers on the cards, A hanafuda deck can be used to play Kabufuda games, since each flower represents a **month** of the year, which corresponds to a **number** in a kabufuda deck.
 In games where special cards are used, Bright cards are typically used as their substitute.

 ## As a Mekurifuda Substitute
-Hanafuda decks can and has been used to play [Mekurifuda](/en/mekurifuda/games) games.
+Hanafuda decks can and have been used to play [Mekurifuda](/en/mekurifuda/games) games.
 It is for this reason that theory that Hanafuda was used as a substitute for Mekurifuda after they have been banned by the government was created.

 Each flower represents a **month** of the year, which **corresponds to a number** in a mekurifuda deck.